ChrisWhealy/wasm_sha256/README.md

 It was less than half that before...

-However, now that this version is working, these debug/trace functions have been extracted to the file [`debug_fns.wat`](https://github.com/ChrisWhealy/wasm_sha256/blob/main/src/debug_fns.wat).
+Now that this version is working, rather than removing these debug/trace functions from the source code, the places where they were called have simply been commented out.
+This affects the size of the initial binary `sha256.wasm` created by `wat2wasm`; however, since this file is then passed through `wasm-opt`, any uncalled functions are pruned out, reducing the size of binary by about 50%.

 ---